konnor-spring/MSAMinor2026/README.md

 # MSAMinor2026
-This repo will ocntain code from the MSA Minor AI class.
+This repo will contain code from the MSA Minor AI class.